Day Thirteen - Scottish Borders - Dryburgh Abbey, Abbotsford (Sir Walter Scott) & Melrose Abbey

 ABBOTTSFORD

-Sir Walter Scott (1771 - 1832) intended that his house would become a museum, once his family had passed it down for a few generations.
-In his lifetime, he was an extraordinary collector of all things Scottish.
+As an avid collector off all things Scottish, Sir Walter Scott (1771 - 1832) expected that his house would become a museum, once his family had passed it down for a few generations.

 When we first arrived at the Visitor Center, we went to the popular second floor cafe.